Their long silky hair, adorable puppy dog eyes, and beautiful billowing tails are begging to be pet, touched, and snuggled!

 Maltese like to cuddle with their owners to show them love and affection and receive that love in return.

 Maltese cuddle for warmth.
-Since Maltese are on average only around 7lbs, and can often times be even smaller, they can easily get too cold fairly quickly.
-It’s instinct for any dog to find its pack and huddle up together for warmth when feeling too chilly, but especially so for the tiny toy Maltese.
+Since Maltese are on average only around 7lbs, and can oftentimes be even smaller, they can easily get too cold fairly quickly.
+It’s an instinct for any dog to find its pack and huddle up together for warmth when feeling too chilly, but especially so for the tiny toy Maltese.

 This survival instinct goes back to the beginning of time even before dogs were domesticated. as well as protection for themselves, they can also be somewhat territorial and protective of others in their family.
 This can lead your Maltese to bark or snarl when feeling threatened by any outside source.